Multi-dimensional Evaluation of Empathetic Dialog Responses: Experimental Setup

 \subsection{Datasets}

 We use two public empathy dialogue understanding datasets and our internal dataset.
+Detailed datasets statistics are given in~\cref{appendix:datasets} and~\cref{tab:dataset_statistics}.

-\ding{169}\, Empathy Mental Health (EMH)~\cite{sharma-etal-2020-computational} is collected from mental health focused subreddits\footnote{www.reddit.com}.
-The dataset consists of in total 3,072 single-round, asynchronous dialogues whose theme is centered on online mental health support.
-The dataset is multi-label classification dataset where each dialogue session is annotated on three empressed empathy dimensions: \emph{emotional reactions}, \emph{interpretations} and \emph{explorations} at three levels, \emph{no communicative intent}, \emph{weak communicate intent} and \emph{strong communicative intent}.
+\textbf{Empathy Mental Health (EMH)}~\citep{sharma-etal-2020-computational} is collected from mental health-focused subreddits and consists of 3.1k single-round, asynchronous dialogues on online mental health support.
+This dataset is a multi-label classification dataset where each dialogue is annotated on 3 empressed empathy dimensions at 3 levels.